David-44/carousel3D/README.md

 Either link to the file carousel.css in the head of your document or copy its content in your own file. you can modify the following rules :
 * `.carousel-container` : Anything can be changed.
-* `.carousel img` : Don't touch the first 5 lines, the rest is up to your creativity.
+* `.carousel img` : Don't touch the first 5 lines.
+Also, if modifying the `height` and `top` property, keep in mind that height + 2 top should be equal to 100%.
 * `.carousel` and `sub-container` : Do not touch.

 #### Javascript